ShamSZ/wdi-project-two/README.md

 ## Wins and Blockers
 I was new to using the Bulma framework, so initially it was very slow progress as I had to search how to use this framework for every bit of styling I needed.

-I had fun tinkering with timestamps to get the date format as desired and HTML input options to get the 'right' selection method for price and star rating.
+Tinkering with timestamps to get the date format as desired and HTML input options to get the 'right' selection method for price/star-rating was fun.

 ## Future Content

 There are a number of potential future features I could implement, such as:

-* Adding map functionality, for locating restaurants and geographical tagging
+* Adding map functionality, for locating restaurants and geographical tagging.
-* Search/sort by cuisine, rating, distance
+* Search/sort by cuisine, rating, distance.
 * Adding other services to rate, like hotels, car rentals, movies, books etc.
-* Review/restaurant moderation
+* Review/restaurant moderation.
-* Password encryption
+* Password encryption.
 * And much more!